I’ve reached squash nirvana with butternut squash. It is THE squash for all my orange squash needs, including pies, roasted veggies, and now soup.

 - Bake the seeds for 15 minutes, or until they begin to turn golden brown and puff up.
 You’ll also hear them pop.

 - Cool and enjoy!
-Store in a sealed container for a few weeks.
+Store in a sealed container for a week or so.

 Yum..
 I havent had good chili lime pepitas since I was a kid.
 My family used to go to Mexico to our favorite restaurant every other weekend and they had the BEST!
 I can find roasted pepitas but not like these..
 YUM!
 Thanks for both of the great recipes..
 Looking forward to trying them both out..